apache/predictionio/examples/experimental/scala-local-friend-recommendation/README.md

 The program runs with files:

-And outputs files:
+And output files:

-After sampling, please set the file path parameters in *$EngineJson* (described below) to point to the sampled files in order to use them.
+After sampling, please set the file path parameters in *$EngineJson* (described below) to point to the output in order to use them.

 #####Notice about Spark settings:
 As the data set is large, we recommend setting spark memories to be large.
 Please set the below two lines with the two values *$E_M* and *$D_M* in the *$SPARK_HOME/conf/spark-defaults.conf*